Alberto Remondi was born in Italy in 1963 and grew up in the family home in Rome, one of the world’s most beautiful cities.

 For dry pasta, the flour and method of drying are crucial for maintaining stability during cooking.
 Even with our imported pasta dryer, which is digitally temperature calibrated, we sometimes don’t achieve the desired results.
-For raviolis and other pastas that are not dry, the process is considerably simpler, although we still use the same specially selected local flours and ingredients.
+For ravioli and other pasta that is not dry, the process is considerably simpler, although we still use the same specially selected local flours and ingredients.

 Do you produce other products besides pasta?

-Fettuccine, fusilli, ravioli, lasagne, cannelloni and other traditional pastas and various sauces are our main products, but we also produce precooked products that are ideal for those with limited space and time.
+Fettuccine, fusilli, ravioli, lasagne, cannelloni and other traditional pasta and various sauces are our main products, but we also produce pre-cooked products that are ideal for those with limited space and time.

 What is special about your food products?